FVPukay/personal-learning-journal/README.md

 Creating a Virtualenv is highly recommended.

-Please refer to the requirements.txt file to see a list of the dependencies but the following pip installs can be done:
+Please refer to the requirements.txt file to see a list of the dependencies (matching the versions is the safest way to be sure the app works as expected) but the following pip installs can be done for quick setup:

-`pip install Flask`
-`pip install Flask-WTF`
+>`pip install Flask-WTF`
 `pip install peewee`

+`Note:` `pip install Flask-WTF` should install Flask so `pip install Flask` should not be needed unless specific versions of Flask, peewee, etc are installed.

+The app can be run by using:
+>`python app.py`

+`Note:` In app.py debug is set to True.
+Normally when an app is in production this is set to False but since this project is being reviewed I decided to leave this set to True.